HazelGrant/learn-api/README.md

 ## Get it up and running

 ### If you would like to push the code to your own GitHub account

-for future reference:

 + Fork the GitHub repo & clone to your machine